 5.3.2 Plagiarism in Published Manuscripts:

-Published manuscripts which are found to contain plagiarized text are retracted from the journal website after careful investigation and approval by the Editor-in-Chief of the journal.
-A ‘Retraction Note’ as well as a link to the original article is published on the electronic version of the plagiarized manuscript and an addendum with retraction notification in the SLJBMI.
+Published manuscripts which are found to contain plagiarized text will be retracted from the journal website after careful investigation and approval by the Editor-in-Chief of the journal.
+A ‘Retraction Note’ as well as a link to the original article will be published.

 5.4 Peer review mechanism